dadleyy/orient-beetle/README.md

 ---

+## Nice Third Party Providers for Services Used At Runtime

+- redis @ [upstash](https://upstash.com/) - supports tls _and_ `ACL` command management. not really free.
+- mongo @ [cloud.mongodb.com](https://cloud.mongodb.com) - has a free tier for hosted mongodb databases/clusters.
+- oauth @ [auth0](https://manage.auth0.com) - has a free tier for managing your login page.

+---

 This project was named by combining the name of the development board (fire<i>beetle</i>) with the name of the manufacturer of the display being used (_orient_ displays).